vishnu-raju/disaster-response-pipeline/README.md

 3. Go to http://0.0.0.0:3001/

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 This project was done as part of the Udacity Data Scientist Nanodegree.
+The licensing information is detailed in the LICENSE file